Ovidiu Petre

-Ovidiu Petre (born 22 March 1982) is a Romanian former footballer who played as a defensive midfielder and currently he is a video analyst at FCSB.
+Ovidiu Petre (born 22 March 1982) is a former Romanian footballer who played as a defensive midfielder.
 Considered a veritable talent in his early playing years, he had his career hindered by numerous knee injuries.

 Club career

 FC National (2000–03)

 Petre began his professional career at FC National Bucharest during the 1999–00 season, making his first team debut in a 3–2 defeat to Rapid București on 22 April 2000.
 The first two seasons spent at FC National did not brought him many professional successes, making only ten appearances.
 In the 2001–02 season FC National were so close to winning the championship.
 Petre improved his performances and became an essential player for his team.
 In the European Cups, Petre played 6 matches for FC National in the UEFA Cup.

 Galatasaray (2003–05)

 In 2003, he was transferred to Galatasaray.
 The Turkish team paid 1 million € for the midfielder.
 He made his Süper Lig debut on 13 September 2003 in a 1–0 loss against Konyaspor.
 He played 4 matches with Galatasaray in the season 2003–04 in UEFA Champions League.
 After almost two seasons at Galatasaray, Petre did not confirm his skills and he was transferred at the middle of the 2004–05 season to FCU Politehnica Timişoara.